-It’s that time again; to practice our penetration testing skills and tactics!
+It's that time again!
+Time to practice our penetration testing skills and tactics, that is.
 NullByte: 1 is another root-the-box type challenge that can be found on http://vulnhub.com.
-Like other challenges on the site, the goal is to read the flag hidden in the root directory of the server… but you have to exploit your way to root first.
-For this walkthrough I will be using a KALI 2.0 virtual machine as my attack host.
-Without further delay, let’s dive in to NullByte: 1!
+Like other challenges on the site, the goal is to read the flag hidden in the root directory of the server, but you have to exploit your way to the root first.
+For this walkthrough we'll be using a KALI 2.0 virtual machine as our attack host.
+Without further delay, let's dive into NullByte: 1!

-We can start by powering on the VM and doing a quick Nmap sweep to find the IP address that the box has been assigned.
-Remember from the previous blog (https://nuharborsecurity.com/Application-Security-Testing-Tutorial-via-Rooting-Hackademics-RTB1) that we will be looking for a machine with a “Vmware” network card manufacturer.
-Yours may be different, depending on what software you’re using to run the VM.
+Let's start by powering on the VM and doing a quick Nmap sweep to find the IP address that the box has been assigned.
+You'll recall from a previous blog (Application Security Testing Tutorial via Rooting Hackademics RTB1) that we'll be looking for a machine with a "Vmware" network card manufacturer.
+Yours may be different, depending on what software you're using to run the VM.
 We can also assume that this vulnerable machine will probably be running a webserver on port 80.

 nmap -T4 -sV -p80 192.168.100.0/24

 There we go!
 With an IP address it's time to check out what other services this box may be hosting.
 Running a more in-depth Nmap scan will give us that information.